-Yes, the Company is compliant with the applicable environmental law/ regulations/ guidelines in India, such as the Water (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder.
+Yes, the Company is compliant with the applicable environmental law/ regulations/ guidelines in India, such as the Water (Prevention and Control of Pollution) Act, Air (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder.

 An instance of non-compliance was identified in the manufacturing facility of Dahej which subsequently has been addressed and appropriate corrective actions have been taken.
 The details of the same has been facilitated below -